markusleh/markusleh.github.io/_posts/2017-06-04-eternalblue-smb.md

 ![]({{site.baseurl}}/assets/img/eternal/eternal.png)
 _Code comment from the leaked source code of Windows NT4 which contained the vulnerability_

-This post is a tale of my journey into trying to fully understand the vulnerability behind WanaCry(pt).
+This post is about trying to fully understand the vulnerability behind WanaCry(pt).

 This post consists of the following parts.